dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

           end do
        else

-Basically, does the same process, but reusing the information got in the nodes section parsing.
+Basically, does the same process, but reusing the information retrieved in the nodes section parsing.
 It does not need the `ecoute` routine and use a simple `read` to fill the `lnods` table, which is much more efficient.

           do ielem = 1,nelem